devskrate/devskrate/_posts/2020-05-03-best-extensions-for-github-part-1.md

 ---

 GitTesnions - This is just a funny name given to extensions exclusive to Github and GitLab to enhance your workflow and increase productivity.
-Trust me these gitTensions will remove all your tensions :sweat_smile:
+Trust me these gitTensions will remove all your tensions

 If your answer is **YES** to any of these questions, this [mlog](https://devskrate.com/introducing-mlogs/) is for you.
 * Do you love to explore GitHub?
 * Do you use GitHub extensively?
 * Do you ever felt that GitHub should be redesigned to meet your needs?
 * Are you a fan of [Git](https://devskrate.com/git-cheat-sheet/)?
-* Are you a Developer :grin: ?
+* Are you a Developer ?

 We brought you some cool and amazing browser extensions to enhance your experience with GitHub.